Menu

 Schools from all around Australia enter their Year 7 to 12 students – over 70,000 per year.
 Since 2022, the Competition has been delivered online.
 The questions, based on the content of Australian Curriculum: Geography, test student’s geographical understanding and skills.
 Sixteen high-performing Year 11 students are invited to take part in Geography’s Big Week Out – a fieldwork-based event that challenges and extends these bright young students.
 Australia’s teams to the International Geography Olympiads are selected from these students.

 Society members provide valuable assistance with our large mail-outs to schools.
-If you are interested in helping, please let Rachel Honey know – AGCcoordinator@rgsq.org.au
+If you are interested in helping, please contact Rachel Honey – AGCcoordinator@rgsq.org.au

 For more information on the Competition, please see the website at www.geographycompetition.org.au